 106A.4.4.1 Commencement of work on permit expired due to work not started.
-For permits expired with no record of work being started, a new application shall be filed and no work shall commence until a new permit is obtained.
-If not more than one year has elapsed since the expiration of the original permit, the applicant is eligible for reduced fees, see Section 110A, Table 1A-B Building Permit Application and Plan Review Fees.
+For permits that have expired with no record of work being started, a new application shall be filed and no work shall commence until a new permit is obtained.
+If not more than one year has elapsed since the expiration of the original permit, the applicant is eligible for reduced fees; see Section 110A, Table 1A-B Building Permit Application and Plan Review Fees.
 All other applicable fees in Section 110A, Table 1A-A shall be collected in the full amount.
-To qualify for the reduced fees, the original approved plans and specifications issued in accordance with Sections 106A.4.1 and 106A.4.2 to the owner shall be submitted with the new application, together with a notarized certification that there are no changes made on those plans and specifications.
+To qualify for the reduced fees, the original approved plans and specifications issued in accordance with Sections 106A.4.1 and 106A.4.2 to the project owner shall be submitted with the new application, together with a notarized certification that there are no changes made on those plans and specifications.

-In the event a refund has been granted upon request of the applicant prior to commencement of the work, the provisions of this section shall not apply and a new permit shall be applied for and all fees shall be required to be paid.
+In the event a refund has been granted upon request of the applicant prior to commencement of the work, the provisions of this section shall not apply, and the applicant shall apply for a new permit and pay all applicable fees.

-106A.4.4.2 Recommencement of work on permit expired due to work not completed.
-For permits expired with no record of a final inspection and approval, in accordance with Section 108A.5.9, a new application shall be filed and no work shall commence until a new alteration permit is obtained for the work not completed.
-See Section 110A, Table 1A-F - Specialty Permit Fees - for applicable fee to defray cost of verifying site conditions.
+106A.4.42 Recommencement of work on permit expired due to work not completed.
+For permits that have expired with no record of a final inspection and approval, in accordance with Section 108A.5.9, the applicant shall file a new application and no work shall commence until a new alteration permit is obtained for the work not completed.
+See Section 110A, Table 1A-F -Specialty Permit Fees - for applicable fee to defray cost of verifying site conditions.
 The permit fee shall be based upon the valuation of the uncompleted work.
 When the permit is for completing the work as shown on the original approved plans, no additional plan review fee shall be required.